Ordinary courts of law - introduction

 They also hear cases concerning minor offences which carry a penalty that exceeds the levels normally within the jurisdiction of a police court, where jurisdiction is given to them by statute.
 Judgments handed down by police courts are always open to appeal.
 The time allowed for lodging notice of appeal is forty days counting from the date judgment is delivered or, if judgment is delivered by default, from the date the judgment is served on the person or at the person’s address.
 The appeal will be heard by the District Court (Tribunal d'Arrondissement).

 All justices of the peace have jurisdiction in industrial disputes and the power to adjudicate in disputes relating to employment contracts and apprenticeship agreements.
-Appeals in these cases are made to the Supreme Court of Justice.
+Appeals in such cases are made to the Supreme Court of Justice.

 Is access to the database free of charge?